victorjonsson/jQuery-Form-Validator/README.md

  the $.validationSetup but it's considered deprecated.

 #### 2.1.6
- * Modules can now be loaded from remote website
+ * Modules can now be loaded from remote websites

 #### 2.1.5
  * Fixed language bug (issue #43 on github)